morimoriysmoon/pm2-webapp/README.md

 ## How to run

-- yarn install
+- yarn install --network-timeout 1000000
-- nodemon server.js
+- ./node_modules/.bin/nodemon server.js
 - visit to http://localhost:3000 with your favorite browser